 Custom roles include a specific set of privileges defined by the administrator.
 For example, members with the custom role might be able to create content, but cannot create groups; they might be able to publish features, but not tiles.
 In release 10.5.1 and earlier, a custom role with any publishing privilege (for features, tiles, or scenes) was able to create other types of ArcGIS Server services.
 Beginning at 10.6, there is a Publish server-based layers privilege that's needed to publish any service directly to ArcGIS Server.

-If a custom role is created with any administrative privileges, ArcGIS Server will grant members within that role full administrative access.
+If a custom role is created with any administrative privileges, ArcGIS Server grants limited administrative access to members with that role.
 This includes rights to publish any service type directly to ArcGIS Server and the ability to view and access all services.
 Consider the security risks before creating a custom role for any member that includes administrative privileges.

 Fine-grained access control of federated servers

 You can update a federated server to restrict publishing and administrative access.
 Once updated, all portal administrators will still have administrative privileges on the server.
 Portal members with publisher privileges will not be granted publishing access to the server by default.
 Instead, publisher access to the server is controlled by a group named [federated server name]_Publishers or the item [federated server name]_Publishers.
 To gain publisher privileges to the server, the portal member must be either a member of the [federated server name]_Publishers group or a member of a group that the [federated server name]_Publishers item has been shared with.
 Likewise, additional administrative access to the server is controlled by a group named [federated server name]_Administrators or the item [federated server name]_Administrators.
 A portal member must be either a member of this group or a member of the group that the item has been shared with to gain administrative access to the server.